filamentphp/filament/packages/actions/docs/04-modals.md

 ## Closing the modal by escaping

 By default, when you press escape on a modal, it will close itself.
-If you wish to disable this behavior for a specific action, you can use the `closedByEscaping(false)` method:
+If you wish to disable this behavior for a specific action, you can use the `closeModalByEscaping(false)` method:

 ```php
 Action::make('updateAuthor')